Ylianst/ESP-IQ2020/documentation/protocol.md

 # Freshwater IQ

 Freshwater Salt System and Freshwater IQ modules are different.
 The Freshwater Salt System module will send current thru the water to create chlorine, the IQ module will monitors Ph and Chlorine levels in the hot tub.
 The IQ module uses addresses `0x37` on the RS485 bus.
-The list of known commands are:
+The list of commands that have been seen in logs are:

 ```
 23A1 - Unknown